Ends of the Earth (Marvel Comics)

 "Ends of the Earth" is a comic book storyline in The Amazing Spider-Man published by Marvel Comics in 2012.
 The villains of the story are the Sinister Six, who are led by Spider-Man's arch-enemy Doctor Octopus.
-Unlike the prior event story "Spider-Island" there is only one tie-in issue (a one-shot) instead of the multitude of tie-in issues involved with that story; the story is completely contained within issues #682-687 of The Amazing Spider-Man.
+Unlike the prior event story "Spider-Island" there is only one tie-in issue (a one-shot) instead of the multitude of tie-in issues involved with that story; the story is completely contained within issues #682–687 of The Amazing Spider-Man.
 The storyline received positive reviews, with critics praising the action, the plot, and the art style.
+The storyline leads directly into the ongoing series The Superior Spider-Man (2013–2014), and would further be followed upon in the manga series Spider-Man: Octo-Girl (2023–2025).

 Premise

 The story is part of the celebration of the 50th anniversary of Spider-Man's first appearance.
 "Ends of the Earth" will see Spider-Man fighting against the Sinister Six, who are led by Doctor Octopus.
 Despite Spider-Man leaving the Avengers in Shattered Heroes, the members of the team are supporting characters, and he rejoins the team at the beginning.
 The story was written by Dan Slott and brings storylines that have been running since issue #600 was released in July 2009 to fruition.
 Marvel released several preview images for the event, and has written an article about why each current member of the Sinister Six is important for this group.